DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-08-teachers-leaving-schools.md

 ![TODO](current-confirmation-page.png)

-If they continue, they are then asked for a date when the teacher left the school.
+If they continue, they are then asked for a date when the teacher has or will leave the school.
 This can be in the past or future:

 ![TODO](current-date.png)